 Double Asterisk In Crochet Pattern

 Double Asterisk In Crochet Pattern.
+The asterisk * means you need to repeat the instructions following the single asterisk as directed.
 Use of an asterisk in a crochet pattern indicates a section that is to be repeated.
-The asterisk * means you need to repeat the instructions following the single asterisk as directed.

 How to read a pattern with crochet repeat symbols asterisks, bracketsSource: americancrochetassociation.blog

+By learning how to properly interpret asterisks, you’ll be able to follow crochet patterns accurately and achieve successful.
 Crochet patterns also incorporate abbreviations for specific actions and special stitches, including the use of a stitch pattern.
-These punctuations can be accessed on any keyboard.
 One common method is to have an asterisk * somewhere in the row, and then instructions to repeat from the *.

 More articles